aka-highend/Capung/README.md

 # Capung
-Python implementation on firefly algorithm
+A sample code for firefly algorithm implementation